 Why Tom Selleck's Blue Bloods Was Canceled By CBS

 The term "copaganda" gets tossed around way too much when talking about films and television shows that center on the lives of law enforcement professionals.
-Series like "The Wire," "The Shield" and "Justified" were, to differing degrees, nuanced in their portrayal of the good, bad, and utterly reprehensible behavior of the people tasked with keeping the peace in communities of all shapes, sizes, and demographics.
-They drove home the importance of getting collars and prioritizing closeable cases.
-They showed how deeply ingrained the practice of racial profiling is in Black and Brown neighborhoods.
-The characters who walked the razor-thin line of doing good and committing evil could frequently seduce us into laughing off their indiscretions, but there was usually a price to be paid for these actions — or, at the very least, a lack of approval from the writers.
+Series like "The Wire," "The Shield," "Justified," and other all-time great TV crime dramas were, to differing degrees, nuanced in their portrayal of the good, bad, and utterly reprehensible behavior of the people tasked with keeping the peace in communities of all shapes, sizes, and demographics.
+They drove home the importance of getting collars and prioritizing closable cases.
+They showed how deeply ingrained the practice of racial profiling is in Black and brown neighborhoods.
+The characters who walked the razor-thin line of doing good and committing evil could frequently seduce us into laughing off their indiscretions like in "Brooklyn Nine-Nine," but there was usually a price to be paid for these actions — or, at the very least, a lack of approval from the writers.

-Because sometimes artists respect viewers enough to trust that they won't take their depiction of complex, sometimes likable characters behaving badly as an endorsement.
+Because sometimes artists respect viewers enough to trust that they won't take their depiction of complex, relatively likable characters behaving badly as an endorsement.

 There really isn't a good answer for this!

 While I'm not a fan of the show in the slightest, I understand star (and our former mustachioed lord and savior Magnum P.I.)
-Tom Selleck's frustration at watching his very successful series get kiboshed by the network — the second part of the final season begins airing October 18, 2024 — when it's long been one of their most reliable ratings performers.
+Tom Selleck's frustration at watching his very successful series get kiboshed by its network when it's long been one of CBS' most reliable ratings performers.
+It's one of the more surprising TV show cancellations in recent memory

 According to Amy Reisenbach, President of CBS Entertainment, it was just the show's time to die.
 "We love this cast, we love their passion for the show," she said.
 "All shows have to come to an end.
 It's important to us to refresh the schedule.
 We are going to end the show come December."
 Selleck doesn't want to hear it, especially when the show hasn't lost much of a step ratings-wise.
 As Selleck told TV Insider: